terrehbyte/awesome-devblogs/README.md

   - [Fix Your Timestep!](https://gafferongames.com/post/fix_your_timestep/)
   - [Integration Basics](https://gafferongames.com/post/integration_basics/)
   - [Networked Physics in Virtual Reality](https://gafferongames.com/post/networked_physics_in_virtual_reality/)
+- [Jenn Sandercock](https://jennsand.com/) - Personal portfolio site with cute and on-brand food theme
+  - [About Jenn](https://jennsand.com/about/) - Mini-bio and interactive game bibliography with sorting, filtering, and detail views
 - [Liz England](https://lizengland.com/blog/) - Simple personal site with a plethora of links to works, talks, resume, and resources
   - [Game Design Library](https://lizengland.com/blog/game-design-library/) - Library of books on game design, w/o call-outs for her favorites
 - [MinionsArt Tutorials](https://minionsart.github.io/tutorials/) - A large collection of shader and VFX tutorials, initially for BIRP, and now for URP